 This is the place to find hand-thrown pottery, blown glass, jewelry, knives, and furniture, as well as fresh produce, herbs and spices, and much more!

 The festival runs for three consecutive weekends (August 12-13, 19-20 and 26-27) from 10:00am to 5:00pm. every day.
 Admission is $10 per day per adult, and children 12 and under get in free!
 Parking is also free of charge.

 Taking place in the neighborhood of the same name, the Brier Hill Italian Festival is a tribute to Italian food and culture in the area of Youngstown where Italian immigrants first settled in the late 19th century.

 Enjoy all of the festivities and don’t forget to get a slice of Youngstown’s own Brier Hill pizza!
 The festival takes place on Calvin and Victoria Streets in the heart of the Brier Hill neighborhood.
-It runs from 4 p.m. to midnight August 18 and 19, 2 p.m. to midnight August 20, and 1 p.m. to midnight August 21.
+It runs from August 17 to August 20.

 The Canfield Fair is the granddaddy of fairs in the Youngstown area!
 In fact, it’s the largest county fair in the State of Ohio (and the third largest in the United States!).

-This traditional end-of-summer activity is in its 176th year, with all the great food and rides people have come to expect, and will feature live music from Sam Hunt and John Fogerty!
-The Canfield Fair runs from August 31 through September 5, at the Canfield Fairgrounds, and is open from 8 a.m. to 11 p.m. every day.
+This traditional end-of-summer activity is in its 177th year, with all the great food and rides people have come to expect, and will feature live music from Koe Wetzel and Boyz II Men!
+The Canfield Fair runs from August 30 through September 4, at the Canfield Fairgrounds, and is open from 8:00am to 11:00pm every day.